-The Ontario Addiction Treatment Centres (OATC) were founded in 1995 by Dr. Jeff Daiter and Dr. Michael Varenbut.
-At that time, treatment for opioid agonist therapy, utilizing methadone, was extremely underserviced and those seeking treatment often were forced to travel hundreds of miles to seek care.
+The Ontario Addiction Treatment Centres (OATC) were founded in 1995.
+At that time, treatment for opioid agonist therapy, utilizing methadone, was extremely under-serviced and those seeking treatment often were forced to travel hundreds of kilometers to seek care.

 In addition to treating opioid addiction (painkillers such as codeine, morphine, oxycodone, heroin, fentanyl, etc), we have taken steps to further our reach by treating other addictive substances at some of our locations (nicotine, cocaine, alcohol, marijuana) as well as offering therapy to some of the unfortunate medical consequences of addiction, such as Hepatitis C and HIV care.

 We are proud of what we have accomplished over the last two decades.
 OATC has helped save the lives of many who might have otherwise become victim to untreated addiction.
 We are grateful to our community supporters as well as the many social agencies that have helped to promote our long term existence.
 Above all, however, we are especially encouraged by those who have attended our Centres and have climbed that often unforgiving mountain, reclaiming the life was so ruthlessly stolen from them while in the throes of addiction.